 Excellent private health care looked after my soon after he drowned in sahara beach hotel this month would definatly recommend being cared for there staff were amazing

-Aesthetica Tour, located in Boulevard Mohamed Bouazizi, Tunis, Tunisia offers patients Mesotherapy procedures among its total of 42 available procedures, across 9 different specialties.
-Currently, there's no pricing information for Mesotherapy procedures at Aesthetica Tour, as all prices are available on request only, whilst the national average price is approximately $81.
-All procedures and treatments are undertaken by the lead specialist at the Hospital, and they are not accredited by any recognized accreditations institutes
+Aesthetica Tour, can be found in Boulevard Mohamed Bouazizi, Tunis, Tunisia and offers its patients Mesotherapy procedures as well as 42 other procedures, across 9 different procedure categories.
+At present, there is no pricing information for Mesotherapy procedures at Aesthetica Tour.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $81.
+The lead specialist at the Hospital will be carrying out all the treatments, and Aesthetica Tour is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?